1 9 6 8 (UK)

 First broadcast as part of the BBC’s arts strand Omnibus, this show replaced the usual mix of interviews and cultural events with one of television’s most haunting hours.

 Published in 1904, M.R.
-James’ Oh Whistle and I’ll Come To You tells the story of a professor’s holiday on a windswept British coast.
+James’ Oh Whistle and I’ll Come To You, My Lad tells the story of a professor’s holiday on a windswept British coast.

 Finding a medieval whistle engraved with a warning, he blows it and summons something that confronts the formerly sceptical academic with absolute proof of the supernatural.